Rep. James McNulty

 McNulty was the representative for Arizona’s 5th congressional district and was a Democrat.
 He served from 1983 to 1984.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McNulty is shown as a purple triangle. (analysis methodology)
+McNulty is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McNulty sponsored bills primarily in these issue areas:

-Foreign Trade and International Finance (21%) Government Operations and Politics (21%) Private Legislation (21%) Finance and Financial Sector (13%) Education (8%) Public Lands and Natural Resources (8%) International Affairs (8%)
+Private Legislation (21%) Foreign Trade and International Finance (21%) Government Operations and Politics (21%) Finance and Financial Sector (12%) Education (8%) Public Lands and Natural Resources (8%) International Affairs (8%)

 - H.R.
 6346 (98th): Child Molester Registration Act of 1984

 - H.Con.Res.
 361 (98th): A concurrent resolution disapproving the action of the President under title II …